Oven-Baked Parsnip Fries

 - optional: ketchup, for dipping

-1. Preheat oven 400 degrees.
+- Preheat oven to 400 degrees F (204.4 C).
 Drizzle 1 tablespoon of olive oil on the bottom of a 13 x 9 baking pan.

-2. Scatter parsnips onto a baking pan.
+- Scatter parsnips onto a baking pan.
 Then sprinkle with Herbs de Provence over them and toss the parsnips with a spatula or with your hands to blend evenly.
-And, spread the parsnips again in a single layer so they will bake evenly.
+Be sure to spread the parsnips again in a single layer so they will bake evenly.

 - Bake for 12 to 15 minutes, until they are golden and crispy.
 Remove and transfer to a serving dish.
 Serve them warm.